moj-analytical-services/govdatasci-graphs-networks-community/docs/tutorials.md

 - [Network-Analysis-Made-Simple](https://ericmjl.github.io/Network-Analysis-Made-Simple/) yet another great graph tutorial

-- [SPARQL tutorial](tutorials/05-sparql/wikidata_queries.ipynb) :great tutorial by Alec Johnson,  former MOJ data scientist/engineer
+- [SPARQL tutorial](tutorials/05-sparql/wikidata_queries.ipynb) :great tutorial by Alec Johnson,  former MOJ data scientist/engineer.
+Sparql is a query language for RDF-based graph databases.
+This notebook contains code for making Sparql queries with Python, plus some examples that connect to the Wikidata endpoint.
+There are also some questions to practise writing your own queries.
+Links to sample answers are included, but there are lots of alternative ways to answer them.

 More tutorials coming soon!